 Angela jumped up from her seat–literally.
 “What?!”

-Though it was already predictable but she had hoped she was wrong.
+Though it was already predictable, she had hoped she was wrong.
 However, from Sonia’s expression, Sonia was dead serious.

 © Thursday, October 27th, 2011